Cookies managing

 Photo courtesy of Svetlana

 There were explosions and shelling during the day, and at night Russian planes used to drop heavy bombs at random places, but at about the same time every night: at 11 pm and at 4 am.
-We lived in a residential neighborhood in the downtown, in a one story building with six apartments, but they didn’t spare bombs for our block.
+We lived in a residential neighborhood in the city center in a one-story building with six apartments, but they didn’t spare bombs for our block.

 We had a good greenhouse in the garden, where we used to grow cucumbers and tomatoes for the kids.
-It’s completely destroyed.
-The glass cracked and kept falling out until the morning .
-The stumps of old trees look like they were cut down with a knife.
+It was completely destroyed.
+The glass cracked and kept falling out until the morning.
+Old trees were cut down as if with a knife.
 It’s terrifying.
-I had to change gloves three times before I gathered all the glass shards.
+I had to change gloves three times before I gathered all the pieces of glass.
 And then I still found shards in the garden; they were small, but heavy.

-They were buried in a small forest in downtown, just in black bags
+They were buried in a small forest in the city center, just in black bags

 Our neighbors who live about 100 yards away were impacted.
 Their house, outbuilding and temporary shed were all burned down by airstrikes.
-I was walking the dog in the morning - at first I didn’t realize that it was lying on the road.
-It looks like gas tanks, but it turns out they are bombs.
+I was walking the dog in the morning — at first I didn’t realize what it was lying in the road.
+It looked like gas tanks, but it turns out they were bombs.
 And another house was hit 150 yards further away.
 The blast wave blew out the front door with the frame, and all the windows in the hallway and the entryway.

-The city hall, kindergartens, school, a dental office and a children’s clinic were bombed.
-Actually, they were bombing, not shelling .
-Even our cemetery Yatzevo was bombed - the graves of the soldiers who fought in Afghanistan, monuments to ATO (Counter terrorist operation) soldiers, and the little chapel were hit the hardest.
+The city hall, kindergartens, schools, a dental clinic and a children’s clinic were bombed.
+I mean bombed from the air, not shelled.
+Even our cemetery Yatzevo was bombed — the graves of the soldiers who fought in Afghanistan, the monument to ATO (Counter terrorist operation) soldiers, and the little chapel were hit the hardest.

 On Purim we went to the synagogue and bought flour.
-My friend’s husband baked the bread himself; I had some onion, and we made a cabbage salad, so we managed to celebrate.
-Our gathering was quiet, not like a typical Purim, at 6 pm there is a curfew, we had to go back home, turn everything off, complete blackout.
+My friend’s husband baked the bread himself; I had some onions and made a cabbage salad, so we managed to celebrate.
+Our gathering was quiet, not like a typical Purim, there was a 6 pm curfew we had to go back home, turn everything off — a complete blackout.
 That was our daily routine: go to bed at 6 pm and get up at 3 am, because the plane would arrive shortly.

-Next to us is the Gagarin stadium - three huge aerial bombs were dropped there - I was jumping on the sofa from each blow, the ground was shaking.
-Once I went to visit my parents, and the shelling started, so I fell to the ground and waited for it to end.
+Next to us is the Gagarin stadium — three huge aerial bombs were dropped there — I jumped on the sofa with each strike;, the ground shook.
+Once, as I went to visit my parents, and the shelling started, so I had to fall to the ground and wait for it to end.

-My friend was standing in line for bread (that would take up to four hours) and said that there were two strikes and she hid in the yard.
+My friend was standing in line for bread (something that would take up to four hours) and said that there were two strikes so she hid in the yard of the next house over.
 And then there were more strikes, but some people were still standing in the queue.
 When she stepped out of the yard, she saw 14 black bags

-In Chernigov 700 citizens died.
-My friend was standing in line for bread (that would take up to four hours) and said that there were two strikes and she hid in the yard.
+In Chernihiv 700 citizens died.
+My friend was standing in line for bread (something that would take up to four hours) and said that there were two strikes so she hid in the yard of the next house over.
 And then there were more strikes, but some people were still standing in the queue.
 When she stepped out of the yard, she saw 14 black bags.
-But, since the cemetery was already closed, they were buried in a small forest in there were no coffins, nothing.
-Just in black bags.
-A terrible sighte.
+But, since the cemetery was already closed, they were buried in a small cluster of trees in the city center were no coffins, nothing.
+Just black bags.
+A terrible sight.

 We understand that Russians have not been our brothers for a long time

-Chernigov is a fairly intelligent city; doctors, teachers and military personnel settled hier.
-Our family spoke Russian, and we learned Ukrainian from the fifth grade.
+Chernihiv is a fairly well educated city; doctors, teachers and military personnel settled here.
+Our family spoke Russian, and we started learning Ukrainian from the fifth grade.
 In the 1970-s the apartments in my parents’ building were given to healthcare and educational workers.
-My ex-husband actually lives in Moscow, and now he came to visit the child and ended up under “his own” bombs.
-His parents live in Novy Belous - this village was almost completely destroyed , the bridge was brocken.
-My poor ex was so scared that he fled through Repky, which is 40 km from Chernigov.
-He had to circle around through some fields, because civilian cars were targeted.
+My ex-husband actually lives in Moscow, and now he came to visit his child and ended up under “his own” bombs.
+His parents live in Novy Belous — this village was almost completely destroyed, the bridge was broken .
+My poor ex was so scared that he fled through Repky, which is 40 km from Chernihiv.
+He had to circle around through some fields, because civilian cars were being shot at.
 It was like in a safari.

-A judge I knew and her 12-year old son wanted to leave in their car.
+A judge I knew and her 12-year old son wanted to leave in her car.
 She never made it out.
 We saw condolences from her colleagues on Facebook.
-They said she died attempting to leave the city.
-Therefore, we understand that Russians have not been our brothers for a long time.
+They said she died attempting to leave the city, So, we understand that Russians have not been our brothers for a long time.

-Although nobody expected this.
+Nevertheless, nobody expected this.
 Many years ago I was on vacation in Sevastopol and saw some Russian channel on the TV.
 I was shocked.
-An economic crisis is looming in Ukraine, famine is beginning , and people are almost eating their children.
-I immediately turned off this nonsense , but Russians have been listening to this for years.
+An economic crisis is looming in Ukraine, famine is beginning, and people are on the point of eating their children.
+I immediately turned off this nonsense, but Russians have been listening to this for years.

-Our neighbor from apartment #2 told me that she has relatives in Poland; they work in a hospital there.
-So, girls from 3 to 10 years old with torn genitals were brought to hospitals - only three survived, the rest died from internal bleeding.
-They were all from Yagodnoe: it’s a village close to Chernigov were Russians have been stationed there since March 3rd.
+Our neighbor from apartment #2 told me that she has relatives in Poland who work in a hospital there.
+Girls from 3 to 10 years old with torn genitals were being brought to hospitals there — only three survived, the rest died from internal bleeding.
+They were all from Yagodnoe: it’s a village close to Chernihiv, where Russians have been stationed since March 3rd.
 There were tanks hiding between the houses, right along the walls.
-They robbed and raped.
-There were soldiers from Buryatiya.
+They robbed and they raped.
+There were soldiers from Buryatia.
 Their names were identified; I saw the photos later…

 They stole electric kettles and slippers.
 People’s lives were taken for such trifles.
 Many of the residents of our building have parents who live in the surrounding villages.
 They were saying that the soldiers took everything from the summer cottages, even though there was nothing special to take there.
-Our neighbor Natasha received a call saying that people broke into her place, ate all her food, and took out her bed linen and panties.
-As well as the shoes and the microwave.
+Our neighbor Natasha received a call saying that her house was broken into all her food was eaten, and everything from inside was stolen including her underwear and socks, her bed linen and panties.
+Plus shoes and the microwave.

 We accidentally found out about the evacuation buses arranged through the synagogue

-All the bridges were blown up, and there was no connection with the outside world.
-We didn’t even know that the evacuation buses were leaving from the synagogue.
-And then word of mouth reported that everyone had already left, only the husband of some employee remained, who sometimes works at the synagogue.
+All the bridges had been blown up, and there was no connection with the outside world.
+We didn’t even know that evacuation buses were leaving from the synagogue.
+And then word of mouth reported that everyone had already left and the only person remaining was the husband of some employee who is sometimes on duty at the synagogue.

-Later, when the Ukrainian army recaptured some area, the pontoon bridge was restored and buses started leaving again.
+Later, when the Ukrainian army recaptured some territory, the pontoon bridge was restored and buses started leaving again.
 My friend and I found out about this by accident.
-She has a school-age kid, and on April 20th, we walked to the synagogue, and so the three of us left.
-We drove through the outskirt across the Snov river, through Oster – we saw burnt abandoned equipment along the road, charred limbs – no one was cleaning them up.
+She has a school-age kid, and on April 20th, we walked over to the synagogue, and the three of us left.
+We drove through the outskirts across the Snov river, through Oster — we saw burnt out abandoned equipment along the road, charred limbs – no one was cleaning them up.
 The village burned down; the survivors fled, and everything just stayed like that.
 There were burned out houses on both sides of the road: a store, a bank office, gas stations, everything burned down.
-Usually it would take 1.5 hours to get to Kyiv, but this time it took 4.5 hours, and it was all through the fields and back roads.
+Usually it would take an hour and a half hours to get to Kyiv, but this time it took 4.5 hours, and it was all through fields and back roads.

 The testimony was chronicled on May 17, 2022